-7.18 There are occasions that a candidate or a third party may publish EAs for the purpose of prejudicing the election of other candidates at the election.
-At a contested election, the concept of "promoting" and "prejudicing" the election of someone can be relative.
-Any kind of publication with the intent to persuade electors not to vote for one candidate would have the effect of
+- 9.18 There are occasions that a candidate or a third party may publish EAs for the purpose of prejudicing the election of other candidates at the election.
+The concept of "promoting" and "prejudicing" the election of someone can be relative.
+Any kind of publication with the intent to persuade electors not to vote for a candidate or candidates would have the effect of improving the chances of success of the remaining candidate(s), and could therefore be said to have the purpose of promoting the latter's election.
+For example: - (a) If candidate A criticises candidate B in his/her own EAs with a view to prejudicing B's candidature at the election, candidate A has to include the expenses incurred in his/her election expenses; - (b) If a third party criticises candidate B in an EA and the EA has the effect of indicating support for candidate A, the third party must obtain candidate A's prior written authorisation for incurring the production expenses before he/she produces that EA, and the expenses incurred will have to be included in candidate A's election expenses; or

-- (a) If candidate A criticises candidate B in his/her own EAs with a view to prejudicing B's candidature at the election, candidate A has to include the expenses incurred in his/her election expenses. - (b) If a third party criticises candidate B in an EA and the EA has the effect of indicating support for candidate A, the third party must obtain candidate A's prior written authorisation for incurring the production expenses before he/she produces that EA, and the expenses incurred will have to be included in candidate A's election expenses; or - (c) If the third party publishes an EA as described in (b) above without the prior written authorisation of candidate A, that third party will be in breach of s 23 of the ECICO (unless exempted under s 23(1A) as mentioned in para.
-7.11 above) because only a candidate or a person who has been duly authorised by a candidate as his/her election expense agent may incur election expenses.
+(c) If the third party publishes an EA as described in (b) above without the prior written authorisation of candidate A, that third party will be breaching s 23 of the ECICO (unless exempted under s 23(1A) as mentioned in para.
+9.11 above) because only a candidate or a person who has been duly authorised by a candidate as his/her election expense agent may incur election expenses.
 It would only be fair to candidate A that the third party needs to obtain candidate A's written authorisation before incurring such expenses.
-This requirement would also prevent candidate A from circumventing the law by asking the third party to publish materials prejudicing candidate B without having to account for the expenses of those materials. - 7.19 Materials published by any person, including a candidate, for the purpose of prejudicing the election of a candidate or candidates are treated as EAs, if reference could be made from the materials to identify the candidate(s) being prejudiced.
+This requirement would also prevent candidate A from circumventing the law by asking the third party to publish materials prejudicing candidate B without having to account for the expenses of those materials.